← Back to 史記

 72

 Those who entered the sea seeking Penglai said that Penglai was not far, but those who could not reach it probably did not see its qi.
-The emperor then sent qi-watchers and assistants to await its qi, it is said.
+The emperor then sent qi-watchers and assistants to await its qi.

 73